 As with the adage “You are what you eat,” your thoughts are a function of what you mentally consume.
 It is your choice what you guzzle—or what you let your children munch on—but there are a variety of factors constantly trying to sway those choices.

-Your digital diet is manipulated so that you have a restricted selection of information that reinforces your tastes and preferences.
 Algorithms within platforms like Facebook are programmed to only serve you a small selection of available menu options.
 In this way, your digital diet is manipulated into a restricted selection of information that reinforces your tastes and preferences.
 This filter bubble limits your exposure to new ideas unless someone at your proverbial dinner table directly introduces the topic.
 This causes some communities to become digitally malnourished, restricting them from information and opportunities—and the poor stay hungry.